SQL Azure Decoded (SQL’s new name)

 Amidst all this exciting non-development is actually a sound strategy.
 Services such as reporting and synchronization are usually quite highly customized to inpidual server needs.
 By playing a game of changing expectations, SQL Services can approach modern demands of multi-tenant scalability on a gradual basis.
 Since administrators aren’t promised anything, there’s little scope for disappointment either.
 So in this article, let us take a closer look at the actual advances made in the name of Azure.

-So it’s the same technology, especially in the areas where it really matter, such as mission-critical enterprise and web applications.
+So it’s the same technology especially in the areas where it really matter, such as mission-critical enterprise and web applications.
 Of course, routine dictates a flurry of announcements for new functions and support for all sorts of obscure data types.
 Unfortunately, only the basic Relational Database Management Services (RDBMS) capabilities are available at the moment.
-You’re looking at a subset of the existing SQL Server built-in stored procedures and system views, but at least you can track how much you’ll get billed in real-time.
+You’re looking at a subset of the existing SQL Server built-in stored procedures and system views but at least you can track how much you’ll get billed in real-time.
 At least we can take solace in a highly available, scalable and distributed environment, even if you can’t tell the difference before they changed the name.

-Perhaps something more exciting then: the Azure Table Storage, which is a simply structured, non-relational and scalable data storage solution.
-Depending on your needs you can add on additional structure to your data, or forget all about it if you’re sticking to REST-based structure less miasmas, and even mix-and-match with SQL since both are supported in parallel.
+Perhaps something more exciting then.
+The Azure Table Storage which is a simply structured, non-relational and scalable data storage solution.
+Depending on your needs you can add on additional structure to your data, or forget all about it if you’re sticking to REST-based structure less miasmas and even mix-and-match with SQL since both are supported in parallel.
 Besides, since the current maximum size for your SQL Azure database is a paltry 50GB, you’re going to need some help on the side.

 For the innumerate execute, it all boils down to 10USD/month per GB up to 50 GB for the server itself; never mind that price list at the website.
 As far as I can see, at 10+ GBs (which gives you the Business accolade) you get a promise: auto-partition, CLR, fan outs etc., but not the actual provision of the features themselves.
-Data transfers are 10 cents in and 15 out, unless you’re based in Asia, which are 20 out.
-From now until March 2011, everyone except the 1 GB and 10 GB plan gets unlimited inbound transfers during off-peak hours, although the actual financial savings would probably escape your attention.
+Data transfers are 10 cents in and 15 out, unless you’re based in Asia which are 20 out.
+From now until March 2011, everyone except the 1 GB and 10 GB plan gets unlimited inbound transfers during off-peak hours.
+Although the actual financial savings would probably escape your attention.

-While we would like to remind you, once again, that Azure can’t run everything from your existing server (“a subset of features” in the parlance) and you’ll need to amend your code, it pays to pause for a moment, and relish in the priceless thought of freeing your immaculately tended database from its shabby physical confines.
-Except, it's price is 10USD/GB, of course.
+We would like to remind you, once again that Azure can’t run everything from your existing server (“a subset of features” in the parlance) and you’ll need to amend your code.
+It pays to pause for a moment and relish in the priceless thought of freeing your immaculately tended database from its shabby physical confines.
+Except, its price is 10 USD/GB, of course.